sychan/kb_sdk_docs/source/tutorial/3_initialize.rst

     test_token=JQGGVCPKCAB2XYHRHZV4H3NF4TN3YEUSA

 Where you substitute your own test_token.
-This one is unauthorized.
+The above listed token is unauthorized.

 ..
 External links